alephium/www/src/content/news/tech-talk-10-nym-alexis-roussel-the-future-of-privacy-6ec2e2ac920/index.md

 **Q: How do you handle the ideal number of mixing nodes versus the network’s throughput?
 How do you preserve decentralization, anonymity sets, and scale simultaneously?**

 That’s a question tied to future development.
 As of now, the current number of mixed nodes is manually fixed within the system.
 However, this can be altered; we can decrease or increase it.
-A model has been devised by <a href="https://twitter.com/claudsdayz" >Claudia</a> to measure the level of anonymity in a network, based on the volume of traffic, available bandwidth, and delay placed on the packet.
+A model has been devised by [Claudia](https://twitter.com/claudsdayz) to measure the level of anonymity in a network, based on the volume of traffic, available bandwidth, and delay placed on the packet.
 The more traffic inside, the more we can reduce the delay, making the network speedier while still maintaining the same level of anonymity.
 If there are only a few people using the mixed nodes, then you need to slow down significantly to ensure adequate mixing.

 The same goes for the size of the bandwidth.
 If you have too much bandwidth, it’s like a large river; you can see bits of water everywhere.
 Therefore, you need to maintain a consistent level of ‘water.’
 As traffic increases, you can widen the network by adding layers of nodes or computers to each layer.
 Conversely, if the traffic decreases, you could reduce the nodes to maintain sufficient traffic levels.
 We have this concept of the active set of computers and the non-active set ready to jump in when needed.
 Right now, this number is fixed manually, but eventually, it will be automatically adjusted by the system based on the actual volume of traffic.